Spring springs, which means it's a wonderful time to go out and get active. Here are some ideas to get you started.

 With this is the case, "With a new exercise, introduce it slowly.
 Dab a little and then slowly build up your tolerance and volume.
 If you have not done any form of exercise outdoors or indoors all winter, instead of going out on an hour of high-intensity training, try a 15- or 20-minute workout and see how it goes.
-"Here is what she recommends.
+"Here's what she recommends.

 In this article:

 If walking can be classified as an Olympic sport, it can certainly be considered as training for people of all fitness levels.
 "Everyone, no matter what they do for work, is exponentially spending more time sitting now – we've all been in so much," Revenig said.
-"Taking a brisk walk has lots of health benefits and studies have shown that brisk walking can help with lower back pain," which of course is something more of us experience thanks to all the sitting.
+"Taking a brisk walk has lots of health benefits and studies have shown that brisk walking can help with lower back pain", which of course is something more of us experience thanks to sitting.
 "Walking can be for anyone in any condition," she adds.
 "It's a great way to start if you've not done anything all winter and it's a nice way to supplement for people who like to go really hard with their other workouts outdoors."

 You may also like

-"Stretching, lunging, squats, push-ups – all of these things can be done outdoors," says Revenig.
+"Stretching, lunging, squats, push-ups – all these things can be done outside," says Revenig.
 When you need to add resistance, "a single kettlebell can work wonders," she says.
 When you train strength, you can also make the park your gym.
 "You can use a park bench for push-ups or step-ups, and a swing set for pull-ups," she states.
 While Revenig did not suggest using fallen tree branches for timber berries, we will note that it worked for Rocky Balboa.

 Of course the park is good for running, but surprisingly it is a small garden as well. if it has a smooth surface.
 "Sprinting is really beneficial, it builds fast muscles and it can be a lot of fun.
 You can start doing it in a small space and eventually take it to a larger outdoor field area and let it tear down, Revenig says.
 “Speed does not just go forward as fast as you can.
-You can also pull back, move to the side and come back: you do not need much space to make direction changes or exercises at top speed.
+You can also pull back, move to the side and come back: you do not need much space to make direction changes or top-speed exercises.
 (If you played organized basketball or football growing up, it may sound familiar.)